Updated: 2 hours ago

-Seems it had crawled in from the Aussie bush, which we live next door to, looking for a warm place during winter.
-And because it was stored high up we didn't notice any smell.
+Seems it had crawled in from the Aussie bush, (which we live next door to,) looking for a warm place during winter.
+And because it was stored up high in the garage we didn't notice any smell.

 So I went out to buy another tree, two and a half weeks before Christmas.
 Anything nice in my price range had long gone.
 To get something equivalent to what I had was over $700.
 I settled for a medium sized $80 tree and hoped with time I would be able to replace it.
 But as it turns out I never did.